• Skip to primary navigation

 Instructions

-• Add the sliced bok choy, ginger, mushroom broth, and water to the pot.
-Bring the soup to a low simmer and then quickly reduce the heat to medium-low and let it cook (about 5-8 minutes) until the bok choy has softened a little but try not to overcook it.
-The bok choy should still be bright green and it will be tender and easy to chew.
+• Add the sliced bok choy, ginger, black pepper, chili pepper flakes, mushroom broth, and water to the pot.
+Bring the soup to a low simmer and then quickly reduce the heat to medium-low and let it cook (about 5-8 minutes) until the bok choy has softened a little bit.
+The bok choy should still be bright green and it will be tender and easy to chew, but not mushy.

 • Take the soup pot off the heat.
-Carefully, use a measuring cup or ladle to remove one cup of the broth from the soup pot and put it into a small bowl.
+Use a ladle to remove one cup of the broth from the soup pot and put it into a bowl.
 Let the liquid cool down for a few minutes and then stir in the miso paste.

-• To serve the soup, put a ½ cup of cooked barley in each soup bowl and then serve the mushroom barley soup on top of it.
-The warm broth will help to break up the cooked barley and give it a stir to combine.
+• To serve, put a ½ cup of cooked barley in each soup bowl and then ladle the soup on top of it.
 Garnish each bowl with sliced green onions.

 Notes